UniMath/agda-unimath/src/foundation/path-cosplit-maps.lagda.md

          C,
 ```

-if the left map is is `k`-path-cosplit then so is the top map.
+if the left map is `k`-path-cosplit then so is the top map.

 ```agda
 is-path-cosplit-top-map-triangle' :